m3tac1ph4r/Notes/OOPS/OOPS_2.md

 # Pillars of OOPS Concept - Inheritance, Polymorphism, Encapsulation and Abstraction

 ## Encapsulation :
-Wrapping up of data members and functions into an single entity.
+Wrapping up of data members and functions into a single entity.
 Another way to think about encapsulation is, that it is a protective shield that prevents the data from being accessed by the code outside this shield.

 * What is fully Encapsulated Class ?
 	1. All data members are private in this class.

+Encapsulation can also be defined in two different ways:

+1) **Data hiding:** Encapsulation is the process of hiding unwanted information, such as restricting access to any member of an object.

+2) **Data binding:** Encapsulation is the process of binding the data members and the methods together as a whole, as a class.

 >**Why Encapsulation ? / Advantages**
 >1.
 We can hide data using encapsulation.